brocklab/cashier/README.md

 -ud | --umi-distance   <int minimum distance for umi clustering>

--s | --sep   <string separator for file (" " or "\t", generally)
 ```

+cluster_columns.sh has the same options as cluster_umi_barcode_file.sh, but you can cluster any columns of interest using the -c flag such as -c 4,5.

 ### Extract lineage barcodes straight from trustably-tagged 10X cellranger output:

 ```
-We tag read names from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags, outputing a fastq of adapter-detected trimmed reads, whence we translate to a txt:
+We tag read names from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags, outputing a fastq of adapter-detected trimmed reads, whence we translate to a tsv:

 first use samtools to convert possorted.bam > possorted.sam

-python sam_to_name_labeled_fastq.py 10x_possorted.sam | cutadapt -g CTTGTGGAAAGGACGAAACACCG -a  GTTTTAGAGCTAGAA  -  | python fastq_tagged_to_txt.py - > readname_umi_cellbarcode_lineagebarcode.txt
+python sam_to_name_labeled_fastq.py 10x_possorted.sam | cutadapt -g CTTGTGGAAAGGACGAAACACCG -a GTTTTAGAGCTAGAA  -  | python fastq_tagged_to_tsv.py - > readname_umi_cellbarcode_lineagebarcode.tsv

 ```